How Many Satellites are in Space? - NanoAvionics

 How many active satellites are small satellites?

-Nearly three-fourths (72%) of active satellites fall into the small satellite category.
+Nearly two-thirds (>61,5%) of active satellites fall into the small satellite category.

 Satellite CategoryNumber of Satellites